Commercial insurance options

 Many of Utah’s 300,000 small businesses need commercial auto insurance to protect from accidents and other situations involving the vehicles used in their business.
 Work vehicles are usually considered higher risk than personal autos and often need specific coverages that aren’t covered by a personal policy.

 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a single delivery van in Salt Lake City or several landscaping trucks in Provo.
+Each gets customized coverage to match their unique needs, whether they own a single delivery van in Salt Lake City or several landscaping trucks in Provo.

 Several factors affect the cost of your Utah commercial auto policy, including your: